samdbeckham/blog/dev/_posts/2016-07-18-greased-lightning.md

 Luckily, Chrome has us covered.
 Just jump back into the service workers tab we were in earlier and hit, `[] update on reload`.
 This will cause Chrome to reload the service worker and re-install itself when you refresh the page, bringing the updated files into the cache.
 However, we can't set this flag on our users' browsers.
 This is why I used the version number of my site when I created the cache.
 Because I use [semver](http://semver.org/), I can be sure that any releases to my site will have a different version number, and therefore a different service worker cache.
 When I update the site, you initially see the old one whilst the new one installs in the background.
 Then the next time you load the site, the new one is all ready and waiting in the new cache for you.
 This does mean we need to do a little housekeeping, but we'll get to that later.
 Back to the good stuff!

 ## Request hijacking
 The service worker is installed, the files are cached, our service worker is primed and ready.
 This is where the real magic of the service worker comes in to play.
 Normally, when a browser requests a file it goes straight off to the server.
-The server hears the request, finds the requested file, and sends ot back to the browser.
+The server hears the request, finds the requested file, and sends it back to the browser.
 With a service worker, you can intercept this request.

 {% highlight javascript %}
 self.addEventListener('fetch', event => {